 Some of the topics studied will include the processes of establishing a bargaining unit, negotiating a collective agreement and administrating the agreement’s arbitration and unfair labor practices stipulations.

-Students will also learn about legal issues of employment through examining the federal and state laws that impact personnel functions and the application company policies in workplace settings.
-This means that students will learn about equal work, affirmative action, workplace privacy and mandatory safety programs.
+Students will also learn about legal issues of employment through examining the federal and state laws that impact personnel functions and the applicable company policies in workplace settings.
+This means that students will learn about equal work, affirmative action, workplace privacy, and mandatory safety programs.

 You might be interested in another Human Resources workshops as continual improvement paths.